Atlas of Wonders and Monsters

 Most people have very few true friends.
 When we call everyone we know ‘friends,’ we devalue the meaning of the word.
 We should use the word only for people who meet some threshold of true friendship.

-…where the threshold might be something like “willing to help you in time of need” or “good, and alike in virtue; for these wish well alike to each other qua good, and they are good themselves.”
+…where the threshold might be something like “willing to help you in time of need” or “good, and alike in virtue; for these wish well alike to each other qua good, and they are good themselves.”1

-are statements of fact, and I mostly agree with them.
+The first two parts of that imaginary opinion2 are statements of fact, and I mostly agree with them.
 It’s correct that most people don’t have many ‘true’ friends, assuming a meaningful definition of ‘true.’
 It’s correct that calling everyone a friend eventually drains the word of its strength.
 What I disagree with is the third part: that we should stop using the word liberally, in order to somehow stop the devaluing.

 Put differently, don’t be afraid of calling people that you like ‘friends.’
 There is no risk of overusing the word.
 But conversely, there is a risk of not using it enough.